javi9526/Self_Driving_Car/CarND-LaneLines-P1/writeup.md

 of the polynomial function (f(x)=mx + b, where the coefficients are m and b).

 3- Extracting the desired points of these functions to obtain the single lane image.
+It's done with de numpy.polyval() function.

 This functionality is encapsuled in a try except block in order to avoid errors when lines cannot be identified by Hough's algorithm.

-The results are as follows.
+The result is as follows.

 ![alt text][image7]